iimyzf/Inception/README.md

 # All the services that you will work with should be declared under the SERVICES section!
 services:

-  # Name of the first service (for example: nginx)
+  # Name of the first service (for example nginx)
   nginx:

     # The hostname of the service (will be the same as the service name!)
     hostname: nginx

-    # Where the service exist (path) so you can build it
+    # Where the service exists (path) so you can build it
     build:
       context: ./requirements/nginx
       dockerfile: Dockerfile